 This Chapter introduces six goals and related objectives based on a review of existing local and regional planning documents pertaining to transportation and land use planning.
-The goals and objectives were developed in consultation with the TSC Working Group.
+The goals and objectives were developed in consultation with the 2012 Transportation for Sustainable Communities Working Group and the STA's Alternative Modes Committee.